masesgroup/JNet/src/documentation/articles/performance.md

 - **`AsSpan`** is the fastest API for all sizes above 10 KB and is **zero-copy in all editions**.
 At 100 MB it is **2.5× faster** than `ToArray` on .NET 8 and **2.3× faster** on .NET 10.
 - **`ToStream → Chunked`** is a good middle ground: no full intermediate allocation, significantly faster than `Naive` at large sizes.
 - At **very small sizes** (100 B – 1 KB), `ToArray` and `AsSpan` are comparable (~2–3 µs) — per-call overhead dominates.

+> [!NOTE]
+> The ByteBuffer test can be taken as a performance reference for **HPA with native arrays**: because the `DirectByteBuffer` is pre-allocated in native (off-heap) memory and never copied from JVM heap, it represents a scenario where the heap→native copy is absent — exactly what HPA achieves for JVM arrays with its strongest options.
+Users who currently copy JVM arrays into a `DirectByteBuffer` to avoid heap-to-native overhead can use `JCOBridgeStream<T>` with HPA instead, entering JVM array memory directly without the intermediate buffer.

 Effective throughput at 100 MB (standard edition):